Extraterrestrial life: Context

-Earth is a planet in the Solar System, a planetary system formed by a star at the center, the Sun, and the objects that orbit it: other planets, moons, asteroids, and comets.
-The sun is part of the Milky Way, a galaxy.
+The Solar System is a planetary system and part of the Milky Way galaxy.
 The Milky Way is part of the Local Group, a galaxy group that is in turn part of the Laniakea Supercluster.
 The universe is composed of all similar structures in existence.
 The immense distances between celestial objects are a difficulty for studying extraterrestrial life.
 So far, humans have only set foot on the Moon and sent robotic probes to other planets and moons in the Solar System.
 Although probes can withstand conditions that may be lethal to humans, the distances cause time delays: the New Horizons took nine years after launch to reach Pluto.
 No probe has ever reached extrasolar planetary systems.
-The Voyager 2 left the Solar System at a speed of 50,000 kilometers per hour; if it headed towards the Alpha Centauri system, the closest one to Earth at 4.4 light years, it would reach it in 100,000 years.
+The Voyager 2 left the Solar System at a speed of 50,000 kilometres per hour; if it headed towards the Alpha Centauri system, the closest one to Earth at 4.4 light years, it would reach it in 100,000 years.
 Under current technology, such systems can only be studied by telescopes, which have limitations.
 It is estimated that dark matter has a larger amount of combined matter than stars and gas clouds, but as it plays no role in the stellar evolution of stars and planets, it is usually not taken into account by astrobiology.